 Duration of Pre-Ovulation Pain

 In general, you can expect to ovulate about one to two days after your mid-cycle pain starts.
 A study published in 1980 in the British Medical Journal found 91 percent of the study women had one-sided pain 24 to 48 hours before ultrasound evidence of ovulation.
+When does ovulation pain occur?
 For some women and for some cycles, pre-ovulation pain might start a few days earlier than that.

 - Often peaks at ovulation

 - Decreases within minutes to a few hours, or a few days after ovulation